ubuntu-mate/ubuntu-mate.org/blog/20160421-ubuntu-mate-xenial-final-release.md

     </div>
 </div>

-## Thank You!

-Thanks to everyone who contributed to Ubuntu MATE 16.04.
+### Community contributors

-There are quite a few people who deserve a public *"Thank you!"*.
+Here are just a few of the people who contributed to Ubuntu MATE during the 16.04 development cycle that deserve a special mention:

-### Community

 A very special *Thank you* to **[Luke Horwell](https://ubuntu-mate.community/users/lah7/)** for taking Ubuntu